GLOBAL MARKETS-Treasury yields rise, U.S. stocks hit new highs; dollar weakens | Business

 GLOBAL MARKETS-Treasury yields rise, U.S. stocks hit new highs; dollar weakens

-Treasury yields were extending their rise on Friday, while U.S. stocks hit new highs, mimicking gains in European equities, and the dollar weakened as markets relaxed a bit over fears of a slowing pace of economic recovery from COVID-19.
+Treasury yields extended their rise on Friday while the three major U.S. stock indexes rallied to record closing highs, as markets relaxed a bit from fears of a slowing pace of economic recovery from COVID-19 that dominated trading for much of the week.

-Treasury yields were extending their rise on Friday, while U.S. stocks hit new highs, mimicking gains in European equities, and the dollar weakened as markets relaxed a bit over fears of a slowing pace of economic recovery from COVID-19.
-The first sizable selloff in bonds in eight sessions reflected prices getting a bit lofty after a slew of mostly upward moves, which pushed yields down to a 4-1/2 month low on Thursday.
+Treasury yields extended their rise on Friday while the three major U.S. stock indexes rallied to record closing highs, as markets relaxed a bit from fears of a slowing pace of economic recovery from COVID-19 that dominated trading for much of the week.
+In currencies, the safe-haven yen weakened 0.32% versus the greenback at 110.14 per dollar, while the dollar index fell 0.205%, and the euro edged up 0.24% to $1.1871.

+Signs of risk relief were tempered, however, as spot gold , another safe-haven asset, logged its third straight weekly gain, rising 0.3% to $1,807.65 an ounce.
+Concern about a faltering recovery, driven in part by the spread of the Delta variant of the coronavirus, had reduced risk appetite early in the week and prompted flight-to-safety bond buying, with some betting the reflation trade had stalled.

 That has stoked fears "that in the fall, we might be shutting down again," said Tom di Galoma, managing director at Seaport Global Holdings in New York.
-The fear is partly offset by ultra-easy monetary policy from major central banks.
-But that could be tapered if inflation picks up.
+Aligned against such fears: loose monetary policy from major central banks.
+But that support may vanish if inflation spikes.

-After dipping sharply over the early part of the week, yields on 10-year Treasury notes were up on Friday by 7.2 basis points to 1.360%, well above the 4-1/2 month low of 1.25% hit on Thursday.
-In Europe, safe-haven German Bund yields ticked higher but were still eyeing the biggest two-week drop since March 2020 as investors eyed a likely longer road to economic recovery.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)